GR

 • Maritime medics operate under the direct supervision of licensed physicians.

-• Legal responsibility for medical outcomes remains with the guiding physicians.
+• Legal responsibility for medical outcomes rests with the guiding physicians.

 3. Telemedicine and Remote Healthcare: Academic Perspectives

 A study by Tarkowski et al. (2016), titled “Telemedicine in Maritime Settings,” found that telemedicine enhanced both medical response times and patient care quality.
-Additionally, the study underscored that maritime medics acting under telemedicine supervision are legally considered extensions of the guiding physician’s care, thus limiting their liability.
+Additionally, the study underscored that maritime medics, when acting under telemedicine supervision, are legally considered extensions of the guiding physician’s care.
+Thus, their liability remains limited.

 Research Findings